Rustic Wooden Pumpkins Made From Reclaimed Wood

-What you will need to make these wooden pumpkins:
+What you will need to make these reclaimed wood pumpkins:

 - Scrap wood (the amount you will need depends on how many pumpkins you want to make, and how large (one plank from a pallet could make a smaller pumpkin)